 Renowned for his use of unstable materials and chemical reactions to create artworks that embody processes of change, destruction, and renewal, Metzger was also a prolific writer, theoretician, and satirist.

 His interest in technology and science lead him to create such concepts as auto-destructive and auto-creative art—terms he coined with his manifestos on ‘Auto-destructive Art’ in 1959 and ‘Auto-creative Art’ in 1961.
-He put these ideas into action with artworks made to decay, desintegrate or change following natural processes.
+He put these ideas into action with artworks made to decay, disintegrate, or change following natural processes.

-It notably includes seminal writings such as his manifestoes of auto-destructive and auto-creative art (both 1961), his On Random Activity in Material/Transforming Works of Art manifesto (1964), The Possibility of Auto-Destructive Architecture essay (1966), his inspiring interview with R. Buckminster Fuller from 1970, The Artist in the Face of Social Collapse essay (1998), and his legacy manifesto entitled, Remember Nature from 2013, as well as art criticism pieces, political lampoons, and lectures transcriptions, deploying his multifaceted thinking.
+It includes seminal writings such as his manifestos of auto-destructive and auto-creative art (both 1961), ‘On Random Activity in Material/Transforming Works of Art’ (1964), ‘The Possibility of Auto-Destructive Architecture’ (1966), his inspiring interview with R. Buckminster Fuller from 1970, ‘The Artist in the Face of Social Collapse’ (1998), and his legacy manifesto entitled ‘Remember Nature’ from 2013, as well as art criticism, political satires, and lecture transcriptions.

 His writing allows a challenging reading of the contemporary (art) period as analysed by one of its most discerning figures—a pioneering artist and thinker involved in environmental and societal issues very early on.